lovethisgame/drop/docs/guide.md

 }
 ```

-Notice Mediators initialization happens in a hierarchy with parent view Mediators initializing Mediators for the children view.
+Mediators initialization happens hierarchically with parent Mediators initializing Mediators for the child views.

+> **tip:** Generally it is a good idea to dispatch IOnApplicationReady notification in a way shown above once all Actors created and execute all initial data retrieving, view preparing and internal processes launch within listeners in a safe manner, rather than in Actor contstructors.

 ## How to use